-Catch the spectacular New Year’s Day Parade in Central London this New Year’s Day, as the event celebrates a magical 30 years.
+Catch the spectacular, free New Year’s Day Parade in Central London this New Year’s Day, as the event celebrates a magical 30 years.

 London's New Year’s Day Parade crowns the capital’s festive season.
 Dancers, acrobats, cheerleaders, musicians and performers assemble in the heart of the city for a colourful celebration that combines exuberant contemporary performances with traditional pomp and ceremony.